-The Arizona Department of Financial Institutions works to safeguard the public welfare by protecting their financial assets.
+The Arizona Department of Financial Institutions (AZDFI) works to safeguard the public welfare by protecting their financial assets.
 The Department licenses, supervises, and regulates state-chartered financial institutions and enterprises, plus ensures compliance with state and federal laws, and investigates complaints by consumers.
-One of the industries regulated by the Department is Money Transmitters, who are required to carry a surety bond.
+One of the industries regulated by the Department is money transmitters also known as money remitters, who are required to carry a surety bond.

-A money transmitter is a person who sells or issues payment instruments, or receives payment for the transmission of money.
+A money transmitter or remitter is a person who sells or issues payment instruments, or receives payment for the transmission of money.

 There are different types of payment instruments, including checks, drafts, money orders, and traveler's checks.
 A payment instrument does not include items that are redeemable for merchandise or service, such as a credit card voucher or a letter of credit.